 - A full color, detailed image of your diamond can also be included (upon your request)

-Colored Diamond Identification and Origin Report
+What is the GIA Colored Diamond Identification and Origin Report?

 As mentioned above, the GIA also offers a second diamond certification report.
 This is considered a “half” or “color only report”, and for good reason.
 Conversely to the first report, the second report focuses only on the origin and grading of the diamond’s color.
 Despite being spartan, this certificate holds the same authenticity and validity as the “full” report; it just serves a different audience.